Elshadol/wavltree/README.md

 # wavltree
-A wavl-tree implementation with the same API as linux rbtree The insertion rebalance is stolen from [wavl-ts](https://github.com/publictheta/wavl-ts).
+A wavl-tree implementation with the similar API as linux rbtree.
-The deletion rebalance is stolen from [wavl_tree](https://github.com/pvachon/wavl_tree).
+This implementation is compact and a litte hard to read, but has extremly fast performance.
+This Wavltree is about 10% slower than rbtree.
+When dealing with ordered insertion or deletion, it's much faster than rbtree.